Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

 \subsection{Kinematic interlocking}

-We briefly mentioned in Sec.~\ref{sec:chrono} that the $\vp$-incidence maps and $\vR$-incidence maps are qualitatively similar, but not quantitatively similar.
+We briefly mentioned in Sec.~\ref{sec:chrono} that the $\vp$-incidence maps and $\vR$-incidence maps are qualitatively similar, but not quantitatively.
 This circumstance is important to consider.

 The \gaia\ phase spiral is clearly visible not only in star counts \citep[e.g.,][]{lap19a}, but also when weighing the projected stellar density by $\vp$ or $\vR$.
-As recognised from the outset \citep{ant18b,bin18a}, this implies that the vertical ($\vz$) and in-plane ($\vp$, $\vR$) velocity components of the stars are `interlocked.'
-Thus, we speak of `kinematic interlocking', a feature that {\em must} be reproduced, at least qualitatively, by any model attempting to explain the phase-spiral signature.
+As recognised from the outset \citep{ant18b,bin18a}, this implies that the vertical ($\vz$) and in-plane ($\vp$, $\vR$) velocity components of the stars are simultaneously affected by a perturbation in a non-trivial way, or `interlocked.'
+Thus, we speak of `kinematic interlocking', a feature that {\em must} be reproduced, at least qualitatively, by any model attempting to explain the \gaia\ phase-spiral signature.

-We looked at the kinematic interlocking in each of our simulations by calculating a `coincidence' map, effectively a cell-by-cell ratio of the $\vp$- over $\vR$-incidence maps, transformed into a ternary signal with a value of 1 for a non-zero, finite ratio lower than 1; a value of 2 for a non-zero, finite ratio higher than 1, and a value of 0 otherwise.
+We assessed the degree of kinematic interlocking in each of our simulations by calculating a `coincidence' map, effectively a cell-by-cell ratio of the $\vp$- over $\vR$-incidence maps, transformed into a ternary signal with a value of 1 for a non-zero, finite ratio lower than 1; a value of 2 for a non-zero, finite ratio higher than 1, and a value of 0 otherwise.
 The result of this exercise is displayed, for each simulation, in Fig.~\ref{fig:ps_chrono_coinc}.
 Black cells indicate cases where the signal in $\vp$ is stronger than in $\vR$; grey cells indicate the opposite.
 White cells indicate the absence of one or the other in the corresponding incidence map (Fig.~\ref{fig:incidence_map}).
-The numbers in red at the bottom of each panel indicate the total incidence rates.
+The numbers in red at the bottom of each column indicate the total incidence rates.